 I like lots of movies.
 Arguably, I’m less discriminating about them than I am about books.
 Compiling a list of recommendations would take forever.
 If you want to understand something about me as a person, about what I aspire to as an artist, etc., or if you just want some all-time favorites, I’ll namedrop the following:

 - Mad Max: Fury Road

 - Master and Commander: The Far Side of the World

 - Requiem for a Dream

 I also like TV as a medium, though then I become more discriminating again.
-I can’t watch something for season after season if it doesn’t have truly amazing dialogue, character concepts/development, or direction— or if it’s just intellectually lazy.
-The unequivocally greatest TV show I’ve ever seen is Deadwood, bar none, but other favorites include Black Mirror, Twin Peaks, a few other HBO dramas, and the complete mess constituting It’s Always Sunny in Philadelphia.
-I have lots of essay-length quibbles about Game of Thrones if you don’t want an angry dissertation.
+I can’t watch something for season after season if it doesn’t have truly amazing dialogue, character concepts/development, or direction—or if it’s just intellectually lazy.
+My two favorite shows are Twin Peaks and Deadwood.
+Aside from those, I’ve typically followed a number of HBO dramas, various series involving vampires, and the wild mess constituting It’s Always Sunny in Philadelphia.
+Don’t ask me about Game of Thrones if you don’t want an angry dissertation.

 Musically, what I’m listening to changes all the time, and it’s easier to list genres than specific people.
 Ultra-favorite artists include Beast in Black, David Bowie, Dead Can Dance, Ghost, Judas Priest, Nick Cave & The Bad Seeds, Nine Inch Nails, Queen, and The Sisters of Mercy.
 Beyond that, I’m most often drowning myself in metal (death/black/folk/power/speed/you name it), darkwave, goth rock, industrial, neofolk, ambient, synthwave, dungeon synth, anything else synth, plus a decent helping of classical music.